junegunn/vim-slash/README.md

 vim-slash
 =========

-vim-slash provides a set of mappings for enhancing search experience in Vim.
+vim-slash provides a set of mappings for enhancing in-buffer search experience in Vim.

 - Automatically clears search highlight when cursor is moved
 - Improved star-search (visual-mode, highlighting without moving)